Series: Ideas at Work

-As we talk with children while playing a path game, we can highlight their ability to see small quantities without counting (subitizing) and build number relationships, such as: spatial sense, one/two more than and one/two less than a given number.
+As we talk with children while playing a path game using a number path, we can highlight their ability to see small quantities without counting (subitizing) and build number relationships, such as: spatial sense, one/two more than and one/two less than a given number.
 Asking questions such as, “What do you hope to roll to win the game?” or “How many spaces do you need to get to the finish line?” also helps develop their mathematical skills.
 Kindergartners and primary grade children can develop addition and subtraction fluency by playing with two or more dice and finding the sums or differences to determine the amount of spaces to move.
 Children will want to play these games often because they have fun doing it, while games and number sense activities can provide a chance to connect with family and friends.

 Best of all, there is no need to run out and buy these games!
 There are simple and creative ways to make path games and other number sense activities at home using materials from around the house.
 Making a path game at home allows you to tailor the game to the experience and age of your children.
 Also, it allows for the children to participate in making the game.
 The game-creation process adds to the math learning by incorporating measurement and geometry skills.
 Some, but not all of the elements that need to be considered are: How many spaces will the game be?
 Will you make your own dice?
 Will the game have a theme?
 Will you use different shapes to form the path?
 You can make as many different games as you like.
 Enjoy the journey.